bshahar/Trading-system/README.md

 # Config file
-There are some option how you can initial the system. you should go to the file "appConfigTest.json" that store at /resource.
-Then you can fill the file in json format with the command you want to execute.
+The system has two modes: one for testing and one for regular run.
+In order to initialize the system in test mode insert as program argument the string "test".
+When in test mode, the system will load the "appConfigTest.json" using the local database.
+Otherwise, the system will load the file "appConfig.json", and remote database will be used.
+The configuration files are located at /resources.
+Please note that you wrote the correct database name & password for the system to be able to run.

 # Register Command
 ## parameters:
-1. username - The user name you wish to log in to the system with.
+1. username - the user name you wish to log in to the system with.
 2. password - that will attach to that user.
 3. age - user age (for purchase policies).
 ## how to use